Frequently Asked Questions

 How much do beer tokens cost?

 Tokens are available for $3 each.
-Two tokens will get you a beer in a 425ml (14oz.) cup.
+One token will get you a half pour (7oz) and two tokens a full pour in a 425ml (14oz.) cup.